What is On the Table and why should I participate?

 What is Legacy Foundation?

 Legacy Foundation is a community foundation and the leading philanthropic partner in Lake County, Ind.
 Through the generosity of a wide base of donors, Legacy Foundation has awarded $40 million in grants and scholarships to nonprofit organizations and individuals since its founding in 1992.
-The foundation manages approximately $50 million in assets and is governed by a volunteer board of directors representing a diverse spectrum of business, education, and the nonprofit and public sectors.
+The foundation manages over $60 million in assets and is governed by a volunteer board of directors representing a diverse spectrum of business, education, and the nonprofit and public sectors.
 To learn more, please visit Legacy Foundation online at www.legacyfdn.org.

 Where can I find more information about On the Table?